 The 2003-04 summer saw the third and final phase of the cleanup of the old buried dumps.
 Here's my page which takes a look at what got dug up...

-Okay...it's 2017, and Bill Spindler is more permanently retired and back living in Boulder, Colorado.
+Okay...it's 2019, and Bill Spindler is more permanently retired and back living in Boulder, Colorado since 2016.
 And slowly trying to catch up on things for this website.
 After my 2005 Pole winter, I worked for two years on a coal power plant in Dunphy, Nevada...and after my 2008 winter I spent a year on a refinery project in Port Arthur, Texas, followed by two more gas fired power plant projects in Virginia.
 But I can reveal a couple of secrets.
 If you haven't clicked on any of the NOAA photo links on this site, you've missed something.
 There are two sections on the NOAA geodesy pages that have huge and unretouched (and unidentified) color pictures from Palmer and the local area during the 1968-69 season.
-I've been using some of them on this site, but I'll also reveal the secret and tell where they are (updated links).
-The first photo section is here, and the second one is here...scroll down and look for Palmer Station in these indexes.
+I've been using some of them on this site, but I'll also reveal the secret and tell where they are...ulp, they redid everything and there are no longer simple links to all of the photos.
+I'll work on that.

-And last before I go, here's that gallery of w/o pictures in the renovated GWR stairwell!
+And last before I go, here's that gallery of w/o pictures from 2003 in the renovated GWR stairwell!